Project-Vyre/another-create-wiki/docs/customizing_create/kubejs/kjs6/kjs_getting_started.md

 ---
-title: Getting Started with KubeJS
+title: Getting Started with KubeJS 6.1
 layout: default
 nav_order: 1
 parent: Customizing Create
 has_children: true
 ---

-# Introduction to KubeJS
+# Introduction to KubeJS 6.1
 Some KubeJS documentation with a focus on Create modification.
 {: .fs-6 .fw-300 }

 {: .important }
+As of August 28th 2023, documentation for KubeJS 5.5 has been moved to a separate page.

+{: .note }
 This page is far from finished.

 First step is to install the following: